TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/ErrorHandling/PageErrorHandler.rst

 Internal error page
 -------------------

-Show the internal page with uid `145` on all erros with HTML status code `404`.
+Show the internal page with uid `145` on all errors with HTML status code `404`.

 ..  literalinclude:: _page-error-handler-internal.yaml
     :language: yaml